Skip to content

 Jim has been highly commended by the Natural History Museum, London, England through the prestigious Wildlife Photographer of the Year Competition.
 His award winning images have been published in over 30 countries and in countless magazines, advertisements, and books..
 His fine art prints are sought after worldwide and are hanging in homes, offices, and galleries throughout the U.S, Japan, Australia, and Europe.

-Jim guides tours to Alaska, The Rockies, Costa Rica, Africa, and Central America and gives numerous workshops on wildlife and nature photography as well as marketing for artists and photographers.
+Jim guides tours to Alaska, The Rockies, Costa Rica, Africa, and Brazil and gives numerous workshops on wildlife and nature photography as well as marketing for artists and photographers.
 He lectures on “The Theory of Rhythms” to groups and corporations.